The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 Additional resources can be found on AACOM’s Career Planning Guide for DO Students.

-A CV will be a vital part of your 3rd and 4th year.
-It is important to plan ahead and have your CV prepared before your 3rd year.
+A CV will be an important document in your third and fourth year.
+It is important to plan ahead and have your CV prepared before your third year.
 Use this medical student CV template to create and organize your CV.
 ICOM’s Learning Specialists are ready to provide review and editing suggestions.
 You may email your CV draft to them at [email protected].

 The journey to become an osteopathic physician is exciting with many events along the way.
 From early volunteering experiences in medical care settings and the anticipation that comes with applying to medical school to the first day of osteopathic medical education and all of the days in between matriculation and graduation, so many things happen and so many decisions are made.
 One important decision is where to go for residency, and almost as important, how to successfully navigate the residency application and interview process.
 The following information can inform and help to guide this process.
 We wish you the best on your journey!

-It’s good that you are aware of the continuum of medical education.
+It’s helpful for you to be aware of the continuum of medical education.
 You’ll spend the next four years gaining the medical knowledge and clinical skills necessary to be a caring and competent osteopathic physician.
 Once you’ve graduated, you’ll pursue residency training in your chosen specialty and work toward full medical licensure.
 Once you’re in practice, you’ll pursue board certification in your chosen specialty and perhaps will continue your training with further specialization in a fellowship program.
 A rich and rewarding career is ahead of you!

 I’m a first year student.
 What do I need to know about the residency process?